thaisdamasseno/spotify-playlist-downloader-with-windows-gui/README.md

 ###Additional Comments

+To download Albums for now the only way to do it is to add the songs to a playlist and then download that playlist.

 Free Accounts get limited after a while though, but starts downloading again afterwards

 You can't login with Facebook accounts so you will have to create a new Spotify user to login.